Curation for Learning

 Content curation is not about collecting links or being an information pack rat.
 It is more about putting resources into a context with organization, annotation, and presentation.
 Content curators provide a customized, vetted selection of the best and most relevant resources on a very specific topic.

-Beth Kanter, a well-known social media author and blogger, provides this definition of curation:
+Beth Kanter, a social media author and blogger, provides this definition of curation in her Content Curation Primer

 Content curation is the process of sorting through the vast amounts of content on the web and presenting it in a meaningful and organized way around a specific theme.
 The work involves sifting, sorting, arranging, and publishing information.
 A content curator cherry picks the best content that is important and relevant to share with their community.
 It isn’t unlike what a museum curator does to produce an exhibition: They identify the theme, they provide the context, they decide which paintings to hang on the wall, how they should be annotated, and how they should be displayed for the public.